ethereum-optimism/optimism/specs/derivation.md

 - `safeBlockHash`: same as `headBlockHash`.
 - `finalizedBlockHash`: the [finalized L2 head][g-finalized-l2-head].

-> **TODO** `finalizedL2Head` is not being changed yet, but can be set to point to a L2 block fully derived from data up
-> to a finalized L1 block.

 Error handling:

-- A `payload_error()` means the inputs were wrong, and the payload attributes should thus be dropped from the queue, and not reattempted.
+- A value returned by `payloadError()` means the inputs were wrong.
+    - This could mean the sequencer included invalid transactions in the batch. **In this case, all transactions from the batch should be dropped**.
+We assume this is the case, and modify the payload via `onlyDeposits` to only include [deposited transactions][g-deposited], and retry.
+    - In the case of deposits, the [execution engine][g-exec-engine] will skip invalid transactions, so bad deposited transactions should never cause a payload error.
-- A `soft_error()` means that the interaction failed by chance, and should be reattempted.
+- A value returned by `softError()` means that the interaction failed by chance, and should be reattempted (this is the purpose of the `while` loop in the pseudo-code).

-- If the function completes without error, the attributes were applied successfully, and can be dropped from the queue.
-  Both the unsafe and safe L2 head tracked by the engine queue can be updated.
+> **TODO** define "invalid transactions" properly, check the interpretation for the execution engine

 The following JSON-RPC methods are part of the [execution engine API][exec-engine]: